kostas696/My_Latest_Projects/README.md

 Deployed a scalable web service for real-time calorie predictions.
 Enhanced personalized fitness tracking and provided actionable insights for gym members.

+---

+### Air Quality Prediction and Deployment
+- **Description**: Developed and deployed a machine learning-based system to predict air quality levels using a dataset of environmental and demographic metrics.
+The project included extensive data preprocessing, exploratory data analysis, model selection, and hyperparameter tuning.
+The final solution was deployed as a web service using FastAPI, Docker, and Kubernetes, with integrated monitoring via Prometheus and Grafana.
+The deployed application provides real-time air quality predictions, enabling actionable insights for governments, industries, and individuals to mitigate the effects of air pollution.

+- **Technologies Used**: Python, pandas, Seaborn, Scikit-learn, CatBoost, XGBoost, LightGBM, FastAPI, Docker, Kubernetes, Prometheus, Grafana, Render

+- **Techniques**: Class Imbalance Handling, Weighted Metrics (Weighted F1-Score), Feature Engineering, Optuna Hyperparameter Tuning, Containerization, Cloud Deployment, Monitoring

+- **Key Impact**:
+Achieved a high Weighted F1-Score of 0.9578 using the CatBoost model, demonstrating its effectiveness in handling imbalanced datasets and predicting critical air quality levels.
+Identified key environmental factors like Carbon Monoxide (CO) and proximity to industrial areas as major contributors to poor air quality.
+Successfully deployed the application in a production environment, offering an interactive API for real-time air quality predictions.
+Integrated monitoring tools (Prometheus and Grafana) for tracking service performance and usage metrics, ensuring reliability and transparency.
+Provided actionable insights to stakeholders for improving public health and environmental policies.

+---